mosip/documentation/docs/readme/setup/inji-dg3.md

 ## What to expect from this guide and how is this guide organized?

-This guide is structured to provide a comprehensive approach for deploying the Inji stack (Inji Certify, Mimoto, Inji Web & Datashare and Unji Verify).
+This guide is structured to provide a comprehensive approach for deploying the Inji stack (Inji Certify, Mimoto, Inji Web & Datashare and Inji Verify).
 Not only the Inji Stack deployment but it has taken a approach to cover everything from Wireguard, to Base Infrastructure setup, Core Infra setup and configurations to Inji Stack deployment.

 ### Guide Structure and Navigation